 This Kevin Murphy Easy Rider Cream is great and smooths down the gray hairs that stand straight up!

-Thanks, Katie, for letting me take up some space on your blog!
+Thanks, Katie, for letting me take up some space on your gray hair blog!

 And for anyone thinking about going silver…come on in, the water’s fine!

-I now don’t think about / obsess over my decision to go gray every waking moment (haha!)
+I now don’t think about / obsess over my decision to go gray ever waking moment (haha!)

 I still feel wonderful about my decision and love the compliments!